-- Many distinguished leaders like Charles de Gaulle, Princess Grace of Monaco, and Rev. Martin Luther King thought very highly of Josephine Baker.
-What motivated each of these people to become so enamored of her? - 2.
+- Read the biography above.
+Many distinguished leaders like Charles de Gaulle, Princess Grace of Monaco, and Rev. Martin Luther King thought very highly of Josephine Baker.
+Why were each of these people so enamored of her? - 2.
 Baker's bisexuality was revealed publicly by her son after her death.
 Speculate about why Baker was prevented from openly discussing her sexual orientation during her lifetime. - 3.
+Read this report.
 Bisexuals are often left out many discussions involving LGBTQ issues.
 Why do you think that is the case and how would you advocate for bisexual civil rights today?